Bylaws

 ARTICLE VII.
 Papers

 Section 7.01.
 Signature Authorization.
-All contracts and agreements authorized by the Board of Directors and all checks, drafts, notes, bonds, bills of exchange and orders for the payment of money shall, unless otherwise directed by the Board of Directors or unless otherwise required by law, be signed by the President or Secretary.
+All contracts and agreements authorized by the Board of Directors and all checks, drafts, notes, bonds, bills of exchange and orders for the payment of money shall, unless otherwise directed by the Board of Directors or unless otherwise required by law, be signed by the President or Treasurer.
 The Board of Directors may designate additional members or employees of the Corporation to execute drafts, checks and orders for payment of money in the name of the Corporation.

 ARTICLE VIII.
 Purposes and Powers

 Section 8.02.
 Powers.
-Notwithstanding the powers granted pursuant to the provisions of IC 23-7-1.1-4, the Corporation shall be authorized to receive and maintain a fund or funds of real or personal property, or both, and subject to the restrictions and limitations hereinafter set forth, to use and apply the whole or any part of the income therefrom and the principal thereof exclusively for charitable, scientific, literary, or educational purposes either directly or by contributions to organizations that qualify as exempt organizations under Section 501 (c) (3) of the Internal Revenue Code and its Regulations as they now exist or as they may hereafter be amended.
+Notwithstanding the powers granted pursuant to the provisions of IC 23-17, the Corporation shall be authorized to receive and maintain a fund or funds of real or personal property, or both, and subject to the restrictions and limitations hereinafter set forth, to use and apply the whole or any part of the income therefrom and the principal thereof exclusively for charitable, scientific, literary, or educational purposes either directly or by contributions to organizations that qualify as exempt organizations under Section 501 (c) (3) of the Internal Revenue Code and its Regulations as they now exist or as they may hereafter be amended.

 No part of the net earnings of the Corporation shall inure to the benefit of any Member, Director, Officer of the Corporation, or any private individual (except that reasonable compensation may be paid for services rendered to or for the Corporation affecting one or more of its purposes), and no Member, Director, Officer of the Corporation, or any private individual shall be entitled to share in the distribution of any part of the assets of the Corporation.